- Home /

 These websites have been tested against the Web Content Accessibility Guidelines 2.2 AA Standard.

-These websites are partially compliant with the Web Content Accessibility Guidelines 2.2 AA standard, due to the following non-compliances and exemptions listed below.
+These websites are partially compliant with the Web Content Accessibility Guidelines 2.2 AA standard, due to the non-compliances and exemptions listed below.

 Non-accessible content